epam/edp-cd-pipeline-operator/docs/api.md

-StageSpec defines the desired state of Stage
+StageSpec defines the desired state of Stage.

 <table>
     <thead>